Alf Roberts: Storylines

 Alf inherited the shop from Renee, and, over the next few years, he watched Audrey Potter (Sue Nicholls) come and go.
 Audrey was very unlike Maggie and Renee for she was an unashamed good-time girl, her heart as big as a man's wallet.
 When Alf needed someone to watch his shop while away on holiday, he asked Audrey to do it.
 When he got back, he found she had set herself up in the back of the shop as a hair stylist.
 Alf was impressed by her initiative and kept her on, later causing controversy when he painted Renee's name out of the shop sign.
 Alf and Audrey connected well, and Alf enjoyed being around someone with such youthful energy.
 However, when Alf suggested marriage to Audrey, she (having been forewarned) turned him down and resigned from the shop before returning to an ex-boyfriend.
 Alf continued to run the corner shop, with various assistants, including Deirdre Barlow (Anne Kirkbride).
 He also continued as a local councillor until ill-health forced his retirement.
 In 1985, Alf had the shop converted into a self-service establishment.
 The Corner Shop name was retained newly painted in red on the sign over the frontage, with "Alf's Mini Market" painted on the window.

 Audrey returned in 1985 after yet another failed relationship.
 Alf was keen to pick up where they left off and, older and wiser, Audrey appreciated the attention and kindness that Alf lavished on her.
 He proposed to her again, and this time she accepted.
 They married two weeks later, living first in the flat over the shop, then at No. 11 Coronation Street before buying a semi-detached house on Grasmere Drive where Audrey still lives.
 Alf lost his council seat to his employee, Deirdre, in May 1987 and suffered a heart attack as a result.
 Despite this, he was re-elected in the following term's elections.
 The local council decided to rename Coronation Street "Alfred Roberts Place" in his honour, and Alf was hurt when the locals opposed it.
 He was also made an OBE for services to local Government.
 When Alf became mayor for the second time, Audrey declined to be mayoress, and Alf asked Betty Turpin (Betty Driver) instead.
 A compromise was later reached.
 When Alf retired from the council, Audrey held his seat for a while.

 On New Year's Eve 1998, Alf and Audrey attended Audrey's grandson, Nick Tilsley's (Adam Rickitt), 18th birthday party at her daughter, Gail Platt's (Helen Worth) house.
-Worn out from dancing, Alf slumped onto an armchair where he suffered a fatal massive stroke and died.
+Worn out from dancing, Alf slumped onto an armchair where he suffered a massive fatal stroke and died.